klauseduard/under-over-models/chapters/03-organizational-models.md

 **Cybernetic Amplification Through Human-AI Orchestration**

 From a cybernetic perspective, human-AI orchestration represents a potential development in organizational variety management.
-When a knowledge worker coordinates multiple AI assistants, they create what Beer (1972) would describe as a "variety amplifier"—a mechanism that enhances human regulatory capacity.
+When a knowledge worker coordinates multiple AI assistants, they create what [Stafford Beer](https://en.wikipedia.org/wiki/Stafford_Beer) (1972) would describe as a "variety amplifier"—a mechanism that enhances human regulatory capacity.
 This arrangement could allow the human orchestrator to effectively monitor and manage far more environmental complexity than would otherwise be possible.
 The human-AI system potentially creates new forms of:

 - **Regulatory capacity**: The ability to process, filter, and respond to more signals from the environment
 - **Requisite variety**: Enhanced ability to match the complexity of problems with appropriate response options